Summer Language Institute Scholarships for Less Commonly Taught Languages

 Who Is Eligible

-- Students (high school, undergraduate, and graduate students) planning to enroll in the Penn State Summer Language Institute for ARABIC, CHINESE, KOREAN, HINDI, PORTUGUESE, or RUSSIAN will have priority.
+- Students (high school, undergraduate, and graduate students) planning to enroll in the Penn State Summer Language Institute for ARABIC, CHINESE, KOREAN, HINDI, RUSSIAN, or UKRAINIAN will have priority.

 - Preference may be given to students who don’t have access to instruction in these languages during the regular academic year (i.e., high school students, students from Penn State’s branch campuses).
 However, all carefully prepared applications will be considered for all levels of support.